zhaoshenzhai/mathwiki/README.md

 * Operations on all lines containing patterns, including appending text, inserting a line before/after, and deleting lines, are handled by [massEditing.sh](https://github.com/zhaoshenzhai/MathWiki/blob/master/.scripts/massEditing.sh).
 * Basic stats of the vault (and updating them below) is handled by [stats.sh](https://github.com/zhaoshenzhai/MathWiki/blob/master/.scripts/stats.sh).
 * Displaying all links that have yet to be created and all notes that have those links, are handled by [ghost.sh](https://github.com/zhaoshenzhai/MathWiki/blob/master/.scripts/ghost.sh).
 * Resetting the modification time of each note to its creation time is handled by [resetModifyTime.sh](https://github.com/zhaoshenzhai/MathWiki/blob/master/.scripts/resetModifyTime.sh).
-This should only be run if [searchReplace.sh](https://github.com/zhaoshenzhai/MathWiki/blob/master/.scripts/searchReplace.sh) and [massEditing.sh](https://github.com/zhaoshenzhai/MathWiki/blob/master/.scripts/massEditing.sh) somehow fail to not change the modification time of the files modified; I only want the modification time changed when a user modifies the file.

 Some stats: 572 notes, 1364 links, 55 images ([updated](https://github.com/zhaoshenzhai/MathWiki/blob/master/.scripts/stats.sh) every commit).

 ## :link: MathJax in Links

+**Currently replacing this with [MathLinks](https://github.com/zhaoshenzhai/obsidian-mathlinks), a work-in-progress Obsidian plugin.**

 As far as I know, the standard wiki-style links of the form `[[...]]` used in Obsidian does not support MathJax.
 Instead, one should use markdown-style links which are of the form `[text](link)`; here, `text` can contain `$...$`.
 However, `text` remains unchanged when `link` is updated, so, if one wishes to have links with math, one needs to update them manually.